oanhnn/example-deployer-slim/README.md

 Introduction
 ------------
-Example for use [Deployer](http://deployer.org) to deployment PHP project.
+Example for use [Deployer v3](http://deployer.org) to deployment PHP project.

 See [http://deployer.org](http://deployer.org) for more information and documentation about Deployer.